The Hollow Tree and Meteor Trails

 The trail and road remain close together until they reach a hexagonal kiosk (with interpretive displays) next to another automobile bridge.
 Immediately after the bridge, turn left onto the Skyline-to-the-Sea Trail, which runs along burbling Opal Creek for a mile before reaching the intersection with the Hollow Tree Trail (for a great detour, continue straight on the Skyline-to-the-Sea trail for another quarter-mile.
 At the second footbridge is a small but scenic cluster of good-sized redwoods sheltered in a narrow ravine).

 The creek disappears and the old-growth redwoods give way to logged forest just before the intersection with the Lane-Sunset Rim Trail.
 Go left, staying on the Hollow Tree Trail, to climb up to Middle Ridge Fire Road.
-Although it isn't overgrown, the trail is very faint in this area.
+Although it isn't overgrown, the trail can be very faint in this area.

 Reaching the fire road, the trail briefly breaks out of the forest into warm sunshine, and there are some views of the surrounding hills.
 It's a nice break from the woods.
 Middle Ridge Fire Road then descends steeply through old-growth redwoods, offering a few views over the Opal Creek watershed.

 Like the Hollow Tree Trail, the redwood trunks along the upper half of the Meteor Trail have been blackened by a forest fire.
-Perhaps because of the fire, this area lacks the usual dense understory of huckleberry and tanoak, so the impressive collection of old-growth redwoods is not hidden from view.
+The understory of huckleberry and tanoak isn't quite as dense as it is lower down, so the impressive collection of old-growth redwoods isn't hidden from view.
 Redwood sorrel and ferns line the creek channel.
 The forest becomes more ordinary-looking near the bottom of the trail; the redwoods seem smaller and a dense understory clogs the views.

 For variety, take the Skyline-to-the-Sea trail instead of North Escape Road on the way back to park headquarters.
 The trail, which can get muddy in winter, passes the now-empty site of a 19th-century homestead.
 There are few big trees in this area, but it's unclear if that's a result of logging since no stumps are visible.